Nørreport railway station: Plans

-The current station building is worn down and dimly lit, and the air quality is poor because of diesel trains, at least on the regional train platform.
-Passengers also have to cross busy streets to access the station.
-Therefore, DSB has presented a proposal for a new station.
-One of the adjacent roads will be pedestrianised, thereby make the station easier to access.
-A new glass roof at ground level will allow more light into the station.
-The new station design would also improve air quality thanks to a new ventilation system.
+The former station building was worn down and dimly lit, and the air quality was poor due to the use of diesel trains, at least on the regional train platform.
+Passengers also had to cross busy streets to access the station.
+Therefore, DSB presented a proposal for a new station.
+One of the adjacent roads was pedestrianised, thereby making the station easier to access.
+A new glass roof at ground level allows more light into the station.
+The new station design also improved air quality thanks to a new ventilation system.

-The proposal is a product of discussions between DSB, the Greater Copenhagen Authority and the Copenhagen Municipality.
-The decision to go ahead was made in 2009 and the rebuilding takes place between 2011 and 2016.
+The proposal was a product of discussions between DSB, the Greater Copenhagen Authority and the Copenhagen Municipality.
+The decision to go ahead was made in 2009 and the rebuilding took place between 2011 and 2016.
 The S-train platform has been renovated and remains open.
-The platforms for regional and intercity trains are undergoing renovation and are estimated to remain closed until April 2014.
+The platforms for regional and intercity trains underwent renovation and reopened in April 2014.

 Services

+Number of travellers

+According to the Østtællingen in 2008: